adaptant-labs/lipsum-dart/README.md

-lorem-dart
+lipsum-dart
 ==========

-A simple library to generate lorem ipsum text
+A lorem ipsum text generator for Dart.